Mrs Sarah Bawa Mason

-I am an experience freelance translator, editor and educator on a half time contract to teach translation at MA and UG levels.
-I trained as am in-house translator in the InterPress Service in Montevideo in the 1990s and I graduated with a distinction in my MA in Translation at Portsmouth in 2005.
+I am an experienced freelance translator, editor and educator on a half time contract to teach translation at MA and UG levels.
+I trained as an in-house translator in the InterPress Service in Montevideo in the 1990s and I graduated with a distinction in my MA in Translation at Portsmouth in 2005.

 As a freelancer I have worked for many years as a translator for UNICEF The Americas and Caribbean Regional Office, for the scientific publishers Elsevier on the bilingual medical journal Actas Dermosifiliográficas and for various other private clients on a variety of projects (see my website www.griffin-mason.com for more details).

-I have taught units of Specialised Translation for several years at the University of Portsmouth, Bristol University and London Metropolitan, but I recently took up a half time post here in Portsmouth where the aim is to develop more relevant courses for translators from students through to professionals.
+I have taught units of Specialised Translation for several years at the University of Portsmouth, Bristol and London Metropolitan Universities, but I took up a half time post here in Portsmouth in 2014 where the aim is to develop more relevant courses for translators from students through to professionals.